 Fleet Safety International will ensure this policy and the supporting procedures are implemented and maintained.
 All workers will receive relevant information and instruction on the contents of the policy and procedures.
 Management is responsible for ensuring that measures and procedures are followed by workers and that workers have the information they need to protect themselves.
 Every worker must work in compliance with this policy and the supporting procedures.
-All workers are required to raise any concerns about workplace violence and to report any violent incidents or threats immediately to management by phone or verbal communication and follow up with a written report.
+All workers must raise concerns about workplace violence and report any violent incidents or threats immediately to management by phone or verbal communication and follow up with a written report.